 Values are indispensable to the landscape painter and are an essential tool in the design process.
 It might be well to think of values in the same way we think of the framework of a house, with color as the final paint job.
 As you can see, there would be no paint job without the frame, illustrating the fact that color is only right, when the value is right also… it’s a dependent relationship!

 When it comes to designing, values serve three purposes: 1) Value is one of the properties of color.
 2)Values in design are essential in creating compelling patterns.
 3) Values need to be employed in conjunction with color and edge control, to create the illusion of light in nature.
-(Edge control, by the way, will be the subject of next week’s article — stay tuned!)
+(Edge control, by the way, is the subject of this related article!)